 Sarah Depaoli, Ph.D.

-Dr. Sarah Depaoli is Associate Professor and Area Head of Quantitative Methods, Measurement, and Statistics at the University of California, Merced.
-Her research interests are largely focused on issues surrounding Bayesian estimation of latent variable models.
+Dr. Sarah Depaoli is Professor and Area Head of Quantitative Methods, Measurement, and Statistics (QMMS) at the University of California, Merced.
+Her research focuses on issues surrounding Bayesian estimation of latent variable models.
+She is the author of the book Bayesian Structural Equation Modeling, which is part of the Methodology in the Social Sciences Series with Guilford Press.

 Psychological Methods, 2019-present